UN monitor Michael Lynk, tasked with investigating “Israel’s violations,” said he has not heard

 - I have not been asked this question since the beginning of my mandate last May.
 I thank you for the opportunity to address it.

-- When I met with Palestinian NGOs in Oman, I did not hear the demand for the expansion of the mandate.
+- When I met with Palestinian NGOs in Amman, I did not hear the demand for the expansion of the mandate.

 - Yet my mind remains open regarding expanding the mandate to include alleged violations by the Palestinian Authority and Hamas.